 The heavier eyelid in almost all cases is more youthful than the deeper eyelid.
 In fact, creating a deeper eyelid, in many cases, prematurely ages the upper eyelid and the forehead.

 What to expect?

-Dr. Richard Ellenbogen is a board certified Beverly Hills Plastic Surgery expert whose team of surgeons has helped many eyelid surgery patients, face lift patients, and rhinoplasty patients achieve lasting and natural-looking results.
+Dr. Richard Ellenbogen is a triple fellowship trained and board certified Beverly Hills Plastic Surgery expert whose team of surgeons has helped many eyelid surgery patients, face lift patients, and rhinoplasty patients achieve lasting and natural-looking results.
 Beverly Hills Body is well known for quality service and quality surgical outcomes.